 T(t) represents the temperature(C) at time t(hours)

-α is the heat sensitivity factor, to include sex, age, BMI, clothing, occupation, pregnancy status, etc. Otherwise, reverts to average of 1 if not available.
+α is the heat sensitivity factor, including sex, age, BMI, clothing, occupation, pregnancy status, etc. Otherwise, reverts to the average of 1 if not available.

 Tmax-Tmin2 is the amplitude of the temperature variation.